KraitDev/kosl-devtools/CONTRIBUTING.md

-# Contributing to the KOSL VS Code Extension
+# Contributing to the KOSL DevTools

-Welcome and thanks for showing interest contributing to the KOSL VS Code Extension.
+Welcome and thanks for showing interest contributing to the KOSL DevTools.

 This repository contains the Visual Studio Code extension for Krait Object Serialization Language (KOSL), including: